neo-project/neo-express/docs/trace-command-reference.md

 Options:
   --rpc-uri <RPC_URI>  URL of a Neo JSON-RPC node.
 Specify MainNet (the default),
                        TestNet, or a JSON-RPC URL.
+  --timeout <SECONDS>  Maximum tracing time in seconds.
+Defaults to 300.
+Use 0
+                       to disable the timeout.
 ```

 Traces every transaction in the specified block.
 The block can be identified by index or